Skip to main content

 About the project

 Australia’s South Asian population has increased rapidly and now accounts for over 14 per cent of our total overseas-born residents.
 South Asian migrants are at greater risk of dementia but, unfortunately, they are less likely to access health services that can reduce this risk.
-Dr Hamrah will examine the prevalence and correlates of modifiable risk factors for dementia among 200 Indian, Bhutanese, Nepalese and Afghan migrants aged 50 years or over who are now living in Tasmania.
+Dr Hamrah has examined the prevalence and correlates of modifiable risk factors for dementia among 200 Indian, Bhutanese, Nepalese and Afghan migrants aged 50 years or over who are now living in Tasmania.
+Key members of these communities were provided with information about the study, to invite their assistance to recruit participants and ensure the approach is culturally respectful.

-The results will facilitate the design of culturally appropriate interventions that address dementia risk factors and feed into systematic approaches to developing an educational intervention that reaches thousands of migrants across Australia.
+Gaining a clearer picture of the health risk profile of Tasmania's migrant populations will guide preventive interventions to minimise future poor health trajectories and ultimately reduce dementia risk.
+These results will facilitate the design of culturally appropriate interventions that address dementia risk factors and feed into systematic approaches to developing an educational intervention that reaches thousands of migrants across Australia.

 Read more about this exciting project